-name Table 3 - continued from name regressed_by descriptionThese specify the bugs that this bug blocks, depends on, regresses, or is regressed by, respectively.
-To set these, you should pass an object as cc object The users on the cc list.
-To modify this field, pass an object, which may have the following items: add (array) User names to add to the CC list.
-They must be full user names, and an error will be thrown if you pass in an invalid user name. remove (array) User names to remove from the CC list.
-They must be full user names, and an error will be thrown if you pass in an invalid user names. is_cc_accessible boolean Whether or not users in the CC list are allowed to access the bug, even if they aren't in a group that can nor- mally access the bug. comment object A comment on the change.
-The object may contain the following items: body (string) The actual text of the comment.
-For compatibility with the parameters to Create Comments, you can also call this field comment, if you want. is_private (boolean) Whether the comment is private or not.
+name type description сс object The users on the cc list.
+To modify this field, pass an object, which may have the following items: • add (array) User names to add to the CC list.
+They must be full user names, and an error will be thrown if you pass in an invalid user name. • remove (array) User names to remove from the CC list.
+They must be full user names, and an error will be thrown if you pass in an invalid user name. is_cc_accessible boolean Whether or not users in the CC list are allowed to access the bug, even if they aren't in a group that can normally access the bug. comment object A comment on the change.
+The object may contain the following items: • body (string) The actual text of the comment.
+For compatibility with the parameters to Create Comments, you can also call this field comment, if you want. • is_private (boolean) Whether the comment is private or not.
 If you try to make a comment private and you don't have the permission to, an error will be thrown.